softworkz/embyuserwiki/Cinema-Mode.md

 ## Internet Trailers

 A vast library of internet trailers are available for use with cinema mode.
-The categories available are movies coming soon to theaters, movies coming soon to Dvd, movies coming soon to Netflix, and movies similar to content in my library.
+The categories available are movies coming soon to theaters, movies coming soon to Dvd, and movies coming soon to Netflix.

 ![](images/server/cinemamode3.png)